-Aleta strives to increase all of her team members’ success…democratically.
+Aleta strives to increase all of her team members’ success… democratically.
 She mentors both men and women (typically in their mid-20s), with a special eye “to specific challenges that women face” in the workforce.
 Taking notes and planning meetings or gatherings are all of her team members’ responsibilities, not only the females’.

-She’s empowered by his focus, which provides for personal and company success.
 “When I see someone that I’ve hired begin to feel successful themselves" and they get promoted, Aleta feels a strong sense of satisfaction.
 She will continue to step up to be sure the women (and men) around her are empowered to climb the professional ladder one rung at a time.

 Gretchen L.H.
 O’Brien has loved writing since she was in eighth grade.
 She’s written and published about topics from space technology to health and education.
 She’s a lover of children of all ages, especially her own three children.
 She lives in Virginia with her husband, children, and their dog, Sunny.